Yulna/Zork-Tribute/README.md

 Open doors: open "direction" where direction is north/south/east/weast
 Close doors: close "direction" where direction is north/south/east/weast
-Also possible to close or open all doors in the area by using the open/close all commands End game: quit(q)
+Also possible to close or open all doors in the area by using the open/close all commands Pick/drop item: pick/drops the item of choice
+Show inventory: inventory/inv/i
+Equip/unequip item: equips/unequips the item of choice Put/Get item into/from item: Manages storage for container items
+Stats: See your stats
+End game: quit(q)

+The stats are a tranformation of the character, they will only appear when the correct item is equipped, if any of the 4 diferent states are active nothing will show at using the stats command.

+Stats: (Those stats aren't functional at the moment)

+Yandere-> Able to kill
+Tsundere->Disbale annoying kid
+Kuudere->Disable Gross guy
+Dendere -> Able to buy from the shop

 To see a map of the town you can go to the game github wiki: https://github.com/Yulna/Zork-Tribute/wiki
 In the game there are 2 hidden closed passages that are not shown in the rooms descritions, one from the library to the toilets and another one to the crush house to the narrow street.
 Thery are marked with a discontinuous line in the wiki map.